win-acme/win-acme/docs/manual/automatic-renewal.md

 # Automatic renewal

 ## Scheduled task
-A single scheduled task is responsible for renewing *all* certificates created by the program.
-The task is created by the program itself after successfully issuing the first certificate.
-The task runs every day and check two conditions to determine if it should request and install a new certificate for each renewal:
+A single scheduled task is responsible to renew *all* certificates created by the program, but will only do so when it's actually neccessary.
+The task is created by the program itself after successfully creating the first certificate.
+The task runs every day and checks two conditions to determine if it should renew:
-- If the last *successful* renewal happened too long ago.
+- If the certificate is getting too old.
 This is based on the known history stored in the file.
-- If the target has changed since the last successful renewal, e.g. an extra binding has been added to an IIS site.
+- If the target (list of domains) has changed, e.g. an extra binding has been added to an IIS site.

 ### Customization
 The default renewal period of 55 days can be changed in [settings.config](/win-acme/reference/settings).
-Other properties of the scheduled task can also be changed that way, or from the Task Scheduler itself, as long as the name is not modified.
-By default it runs at 9:00am using the `SYSTEM` account.
+Other properties of the scheduled task can also be changed that way, or from the Task Scheduler itself, as long as its name left unmodified.
+By default it runs at 9:00 am using the `SYSTEM` account.

 ### Health checks
 The health of the scheduled task is checked each time the program is run manually.
 It can also